Particular/docs.particular.net/nservicebus/azure/index.md

 reviewed: 2017-03-28
 ---

-NServiceBus helps create distributed .NET systems not only on premises but also in a public cloud environment.
-That is why it provides a variety of capabilities built for Microsoft Azure, the cloud closest to .NET.
-This covers hosting, Azure specific transports and persistence.
+NServiceBus helps create distributed .NET systems not only on premises but also in the Microsoft Azure cloud.
+It provides a variety of capabilities built for Microsoft Azure such as hosting, Azure specific transports and persistence.

 ## Hosting